MaxwellSalmon/DUGA/README.md

 Inititally, my goal was to make a first person shooter with roguelike elements and local multiplayer.
 However, I discarded the multiplayer and kept the other parts.
 Now I just want the game to be good and I hope people will enjoy playing it!

+## Game doesn't start?

+Are you seeing a white rectangle on a black background?
+Try downgrading Pygame (2.1.3 should work)

 ## License